As an example of how problematic a literal interpretation may be, consider the fifth bowl plague:

 In a book where symbols are just everywhere, it is not valid to assume something is literal unless it cannot be literal.
 The context must be allowed to determine whether something is literal or symbolic, without the interpreter trying to apply some preconceived rule.

 Another criticism against symbolic interpretations is that such interpretations are only limited by the interpreter’s imagination.
-This is not true.
+This is not a fair criticism.
 It is agreed that purely creative interpretations cannot be correct.
 Symbolic interpretations must be based on a detailed comparison of Scripture with Scripture, allowing Scripture to interpret itself.
-This does not guarantee a correct interpretation, often because interpreters come to the text with different a priori assumptions.
+This does not guarantee a correct interpretation, often because interpreters come to the text with incorrect a priori assumptions.

 A criticism against literal interpretations is that it does not ask what something means.
 It therefore often fails to grasp the real meaning and therefore fails to benefit from the message in the text.